 It wasn’t the best stretch of walking on a very uneven gravel road and as we neared the hut with our heavy packs the wind really picked up.
-The hut was very exposed and with a nasty storm due to hit the following day, the warden strongly advised we either return to Skógar or push on to Þórsmörk.
+The hut was completely exposed and with a nasty storm due to hit the following day, the warden strongly advised we either return to Skógar or push on to Þórsmörk.
 This was no place to pitch a tent!

 So on we went, into a strong wind and driving rain.
 We walked over the Eyjafjallajökull glacier and scrambled out of it on the other side up a sandy slope as the clouds rolled in and our visibility all but disappeared.
 We were now crossing the black sand of the expansive Fimmvörðuháls pass and with the rain, mist and wind were reminded of our walk across the Sanetti Plateau in Ethiopia’s Bale Mountains.
 This time, thankfully, we weren’t lost with the large yellow stakes providing an easy to follow trail.
 We got the feeling this kind of weather makes frequent appearances in Iceland!

-The weather cleared and the scenery started to become surreal as we turned a corner and crossed a lava field at the base of Magni and Mooi, the two new craters formed by the eruption at Fimmvörduhálsn in 2010 (Magni and Mooi are the sons of Thor, the Norse god of thunder).
+The weather soon cleared and the scenery started to become surreal as we turned a corner and crossed a lava field at the base of Magni and Mooi, the two new craters formed by the eruption at Fimmvörduhálsn in 2010 (Magni and Mooi are the sons of Thor, the Norse god of thunder).
 The view was a mix of black, red and moss- covered rock and imposing glaciers.
 It was now sunny and blue sky and after being soaked just a little while ago we were soon dry.

 It was amazing to think we were standing in a volcano, and our minds wandered back to Africa where we had climbed active volcanos in Ethiopia and the Democratic Republic of Congo (Africa’s most active volcano).